techdivision/import-cli-simple/README.md

 | --log-level          | The log level to use (see Monolog documentation for further information) | `info` |
 | --pid-filename       | The explicit PID filename to use | `<system-temp-dir>/importer.pid` |

-All values can and **SHOULD** be defined in the configuration file.
+Beside the `configuration` option, all options can and **SHOULD** be defined in the configuration file.
 The commandline options should only be used to override these values in some circumstances.

 ### Configuration File